SharePoint/sp-dev-docs/docs/embedded/concepts/fluid.md

+---
+title: Fluid Framework in SharePoint Embedded Applications
+description: Details Fluid Integration with SharePoint Embedded Applications ms.date: 03/06/2024 ms.localizationpriority: high
+---

 # Fluid Framework in SharePoint Embedded Applications
 Integrate Fluid Framework with SharePoint Embedded to easily and quickly build document collaboration into your applications.

 ## Background

-[Fluid Framework](aka.ms/Fluid) is a collection of client libraries for distributing, synchronizing, and saving shared state.
+[Fluid Framework](https://fluidframework.com/) is a collection of client libraries for distributing, synchronizing, and saving shared state.
 These libraries allow multiple clients to simultaneously create and operate on shared data structures in real-time using coding patterns similar to those used to work with local data.

 ## Get started